Occupational Therapy Assistant

 All applicants must take the HESI A2 exam.
 Schedule the HESI A2 exam here.

-Applicant interviews will be held in early June.
-Date to be announced.
+Applicant interviews will be held June 6, 2024.

 After successfully completing the program, OTA students will be eligible to sit for the National Exam given by the National Board for Certification in Occupational Therapy (NBCOT) to become a Certified Occupational Therapy Assistant (COTA).